Hecate2/sukasuka-vocal-dataset-builder/README.md

 [TTS model](https://huggingface.co/mio/chtholly) using ESPnet by [mio](https://huggingface.co/mio).

+Dataset of Chtholly checked by mio; Ithea checked by camimo.

 If you are going to train your own model, **pay attention that the dataset is further cleaned and [released](https://huggingface.co/datasets/mio/sukasuka-anime-vocal-dataset) by [mio](https://huggingface.co/mio) at huggingface.co to remove non-vocal sounds, using [demucs](https://github.com/facebookresearch/demucs).
 My releases here STILL INCLUDES NON-VOCAL SOUNDS.**

 ![contributions-banner](contributions-banner.png)